Roland Tan: Later years and death

 On 5 January 2009, ahead of his birthday party at his restaurant in Copenhagen, Tan was shot in the shoulder by an assailant later identified by Danish tabloid Ekstra Bladet as Vietnamese heroin smuggler Nguyen Phi Hung (born c.
 1962) who had allegedly gotten into a dispute with Tan over financial matters.
 The gunman also shot a Singaporean friend of Tan's in the abdomen, who remained in a coma after being evacuated to the Singapore General Hospital in Singapore.

 Tan relocated to Cambodia after closing his restaurant but returned to Denmark in 2019.
 He died on 4 April 2020, aged 72, during a dinner party at his residence in Havneholmen, Copenhagen.
 The cause of death was reportedly myocardial infarction.
 At the time of his death, he had been at large for some 51 years.
 The first reports of Tan's death came from Ekstra Bladet.
 Tan's funeral in Frederiksberg, Denmark had around a hundred attendees, including police officers and members of the Bandidos and Hells Angels motorcycle clubs.

 Personal life

-Nicknamed by the Danish media as "Mr. Big", Tan had an appetite for Singaporean cuisine and would have dishes like laksa, char kway teow, and yong tau foo delivered to him by Singaporean flight attendants travelling to Denmark.
+Nicknamed by the Danish media as "Mr. Big", Living in Denmark, Tan often missed Singaporean cuisine and would have dishes like laksa, char kway teow, and yong tau foo delivered to him by Singapore Airlines (SIA) flight attendants traveling to Denmark.
 He was an avid gambler who preferred Chinese poker and dai di.
-Although he spent the bulk of his life living in Europe, Tan was more comfortable conversing in Hokkien.
+Although he spent the bulk of his life living in Europe, Tan was more comfortable conversing in Singaporean Hokkien.